 The Hollmans, who were semi-retired farmers, “were well liked and respected elders in their community, never broke the law, both giving, sweet and generous people,” Barnhill said.

 “We have the death penalty as an option in Georgia,” the DA said.
 “It is a legal and appropriate sentence where the evidence supports it and the proven acts of the accused demand it.
 I decided it is appropriate to seek in this case.”

-Another death-penalty case is against James L. Smith is charged with the fatal shootings of 31-year-old Shawna Ware and 33-year-old Sheena Jones in Cordele.
+Another death penalty case is against James L. Smith, who is charged in the fatal shootings of 31-year-old Shawna Ware and 33-year-old Sheena Jones in Cordele.
 When authorities tracked down Smith to arrest him at a hotel, Smith opened fire on the officers before finally surrendering, police said.